UOB Group acquires Citigroup’s consumer business in four ASEAN markets

 The proposed acquisition by the Singaporean bank will be its biggest in two decades and will double its retail customer base in the four markets, where the bank already has presence and competes with peers like DBS and OCBC.

-In response to a question from The Asian Banker on the difference in the operating platforms of the two banks and how it will impact client servicing capability and customer expectation of service standards, Wee Ee Cheong, chief executive of UOB remarked, “From the integration standpoint, acquiring from a single, reputable seller with a uniform franchise will reduce complexity.
-One bank, one platform, one model."
+In response to a question from The Asian Banker on the difference in the operating platforms of the two banks and how it will impact client servicing capability and customer expectation of service standards, Wee Ee Cheong, group CEO of UOB remarked, “From the integration standpoint, acquiring from a single, reputable seller with a uniform franchise will reduce complexity.
+One bank, one platform, one model".

 UOB grew its net profit by 37% in the first 9 months of 2021